How Do I Know If I Have a Mental Illness?

 When you are ready to seek help or have a loved one that needs help, a first step can be to call your insurance company to see what your mental health benefits cover.
 Often, your insurance company can provide you with a list of providers and treatment programs they work with.
 Many insurance companies also offer and/or cover telemental health services, allowing you to schedule an appointment immediately.
 Ultimately, however, advocating for yourself or your loved one by doing your own research is the best way to get the right treatment from the right provider.
 The sooner you seek out help and start treatment, the more likely you are to experience symptom relief and prevent the potential for your mental health to decompensate further.

-If you are in a crisis, call or text the Suicide & Crisis Lifeline at 988.
+If you are in a mental health crisis, call or text the Suicide & Crisis Lifeline at 988.
 This line is available 24 hours a day 7 days a week, and provides confidential support to anyone in a suicidal crisis or emotional distress.
 For emergencies, call 911.
-Contact us for non-emergent concerns and to talk to an admissions specialist about how SBMHC can help.
+Contact us for non-emergent concerns and to talk to admissions specialists about how SBMHC can help.